otokarev/datamonsters-testtask/README.md

 ##Assumption
 1. Message from a player perspective is a number of symbols ended by newline character, so to send SPACE a player must type SPACE and ENTER from newline
-2. The game ignores any strings except SPACE (" ")
+1. The game ignores any strings except SPACE (" ")

 ##TODO
-1. A value seen by player can differ one he types in the console
+1. Actors have internal states that is not good.
+Fix it.
-1. Get rid of "\n" hardcoded
+1. Tests